pierreblavy2/cpp-tdb/README.md

 # cpp-tdb : C++ Template Data Base wrapper

 ## Introduction
-This project allows to connect to postresql and sqlite databases, execute queries and retrive results in a consistent way.
-A template user friendly interface is provided in order to easily convert sql queries to functors.
-A less user friendly interface is provided to extend the database to custom data type, or to other underlying sql drivers.
+This project allows to connect to **postresql** and **sqlite** databases, execute queries and retrive results in a consistent way.
+A template user friendly interface is provided in order to easily convert sql queries to functors and to add support for user defined types.
+A less user friendly interface is provided to extend the database to other underlying sql drivers.

 Even if the current version of the project is working, this project is still **experimental**, and future version will certainly make large changes in the interface.
 The developpment version can be found at https://tentacule.be/fossil/cpp-tdb